ollyy/ollyy.github.io/index.md

 layout: default
 title: Home
 ---
 Hi!
 My name is Olly.
-I’m a university student working in the music industry while also specialising in multimedia and the web.
-If you would like to find out more check out some of the many projects I am working on (or have worked on) below by clicking on the cards.
+I’m a university student working in the music industry while also specialising in marketing, the web, film, and anything else that interests me.
+Check out what I've been up to below!